dminovski0/Coursera_Capstone/Report.md

 ### Conclusion

 It's recommended that you visit Zurich, if you are inclined towards the German language, or Geneve, if you prefer the French language.
-Zurich is also the place where Einstein got his PhD, so you will see a lot of cultural events and venues.
+Zurich is also the place where Einstein got his PhD.
+In any case, a person will be able to see a lot of cultural events and venues.